-I was recently asked by the Almeida Theatre company to answer a few questions about myself and my point of view.
-I wasn’t sure what to do with what I had written to them, so thought I might publish the questions and my answer here out of interest.
+I was recently asked by the Almeida Theatre company to answer a few questions about myself and my view of the government’s welfare reform programme.

 1. Could you tell us a little about yourself and the job you do?